warlck/edmjukebox/readme.md

 This application uses Amazon S3 to host image data of artists in cloud.
-Prior to hosting the app, or running it locally in development mode don't forget to set up S3 credentials as required if config files.
+Prior to hosting the app, or running it locally in development mode don't forget to set up S3 credentials as required in config files.